binpash/libdash/README.md

 The OCaml code relies on `ctypes-0.11.5` and `ctypes-foreign`; everything else should be in `base`.

-# How to build it
+# How to build and test it

+You should be able to simply run `docker build -t libdash .` to get a runnable environment.
+Everything will be in `/home/opam/libdash`.

+## How to build it locally

-In the root directory run:
+Broadly: crib from the `Dockerfile`.
+More concretely, in the root directory run:

 ```
-./autogen.sh && ./configure && make
+./autogen.sh && ./configure && make && sudo make install
 ```

 This should construct an executable `src/dash` and a static library `src/libdash.a`.
+They will need to be installed globally for things to work well.

 Then run:

 ```
-cd ocaml; make
+cd ocaml; make && make install
 ```

-This will build the OCaml library `ocaml/dash.mxa` along with a tester, `ocaml/test.native`.
-You can then run (still in the `ocaml` directory):
+This will build the OCaml library and install it in your OPAM repository.
+There are tests in another directory; they will only build when libdash is actually installed.

 ```
-make test
+cd test; make test
 ```

-Which will use `ocaml/round_trip.sh` to ensure that every tester file in `ocaml/tests` round-trips correctly through parsing and pretty printing.
+The tests use `ocaml/round_trip.sh` to ensure that every tester file in `ocaml/tests` round-trips correctly through parsing and pretty printing.

 # How to use the parser